Polish G-spaces and continuous logic: Grey subsets and nice bases

-As a result we have a countable dense subgroup $G_0 <G$ so that $\mathcal{R}$ is closed under $G_0$-conjugacy and consists of all $G_0$-cosets of graded subgroups from $\mathcal{R}$. {\em It is easy to see that we may additionally assume that the set of graded subgroups from $\mathcal{R}$ is closed under $max$ and dotted multiplication by positive rational numbers (i.e. the product is also bounded by 1).} \end{remark}
+As a result we have a countable dense subgroup $G_0 <G$ so that $\mathcal{R}$ is closed under $G_0$-conjugacy and consists of all $G_0$-cosets of grey subgroups from $\mathcal{R}$. {\em It is easy to see that we may additionally assume that the set of grey subgroups from $\mathcal{R}$ is closed under $max$ and truncated multiplication by positive rational numbers (i.e. the product is also bounded by 1).} \end{remark}